An official website of the United States government

 Element Purpose & Overview

 Miramar ensures that each significant practice on the installation is controlled to sufficiently minimize risk to mission and impacts to the environment and to comply with all applicable regulations and policy.
 “Owners and operators” of significant practices have procedures for the proper control of their practices which reduce environmental risks.
-These procedures are included in Marine Corps or higher tier orders, the Miramar ECPSOP (StaO 5090.4) and other station orders, environmental media management plans such as the Spill Prevention Control and Countermeasures Plan and the Integrated Natural Resources Management Plan, and Environmental standard operating procedures (ESOPs).
+These procedures are included in Marine Corps or higher tier orders, the Miramar ECPSOP (StaO 5090.4) and other station orders, environmental media management plans such as the Spill Prevention Control and Countermeasures Plan and the Integrated Natural Resources Management Plan, and Environmental Standard Operating Procedures (ESOPs).

 Environmental Management Procedure